ibm-cloud-docs/openwhisk/prep.md

    ```
    {: codeblock}

-2. (`optional`) If you want to pre-compile the function to a executable stored in a compressed file first,
+2. (`optional`) If you want to pre-compile the function to an executable file that is stored in a compressed format first,

    ```bash
    docker run -i openwhisk/action-golang-v1.15:nightly -compile main <main.go >main-bin.zip